Overall Star Rankings

 98 - "Polanski does a wonderful job, the cast does a wonderful job, but Robert Towne's script steals the show.
 After a thousand little pieces fall right into place at the very last scene, the sheer perfection of this story hits you, hard."

-#10 - Mentaculus has 2064 stars from 378 usersStar Wars: Episode VIII - The Last Jedi - Mentaculus's Most Popular Review
+#10 - Mentaculus has 2798 stars from 404 usersAlice in Wonderland - Mentaculus's Most Popular Review